ThreeDotsLabs/watermill/docs/content/docs/getting-started.md

 Watermill is a Golang library for working efficiently with message streams.
 It is intended for building event-driven applications, enabling event sourcing, RPC over messages, sagas and basically whatever else comes to your mind.
 You can use conventional pub/sub implementations like Kafka or RabbitMQ, but also HTTP or MySQL binlog if that fits your use case.

-It comes with a set of Pub/Sub implementations which can be easily extended by your own implementations.
+It comes with a set of Pub/Sub implementations, which can be easily extended by your own implementations.

-Watermill is also shipped with the set of standard tools (middlewares) like instrumentation, poison queue, throttling, correlation and other tools used by every message-driven application.
+Watermill is also shipped with a set of standard tools (middlewares) like instrumentation, poison queue, throttling, correlation and other tools used by every message-driven application.

 ### Install